Our Management Approach

 Johnson & Johnson is a company of enduring strength.
 We've been privileged to play a role in helping millions of people the world over be well and stay well through more than a century of change.
 As the science of human health and well-being has grown, we've been able to grow along with it.
 Even more important, we've helped shape and define what health and well-being means in every day lives.
 Our products, services, ideas and giving now touch the lives of at least one billion people everyday.

 We credit our strength and endurance to a consistent approach to managing our business, and to the character of our people.
-We are guided in everything we do by Our Credo, a management document authored more than 60 years ago by Robert Wood Johnson, former chairman from 1932 to 1963, and by four strategic principles.
+We are guided in everything we do by Our Credo, a management document authored more than 60 years ago by Robert Wood Johnson, former chairman from 1932 to 1963.

 Read more about Our History.